FONQRI/FLogProject/README.md

 # FLogProject
-This is a simple log library in c++ and cross platform in pure c++ .
+This is a lightweight cross-platform logger library for C++ based on Standard Template Library.

 ## Getting Started